simonm3/mim/README.rst

 ============== =================================
 script			description
 ============== =================================
-proxy.py      	start the proxyserver with plugins users.py		list users on the network so you can select a target arp		arp poison fakeap 		create fake access point [https://github.com/DanMcInerney/fakeAP]
+proxy        	start the proxyserver with plugins users	        list users on the network so you can select a target arp		        start arp poison fakeap 		    create fake access point [https://github.com/DanMcInerney/fakeAP]

 ============== =================================